 1. Unhealthy Prayer Culture

 One of the clear signs of a dying church is an unhealthy prayer culture.
-Your church should be coming together and praying for each other and praying together.
+Your church should be coming together and praying for each other.

-An unhealthy church doesn't have a sense of God's presence, so they don't prioritize prayer and those are signs your church is in trouble.
-Because they don't have that sense of His presence, they don't expect prayers to be answered.
+An unhealthy church doesn't have a sense of God's presence, so members don't prioritize prayer.
+They don't have that sense of His presence and don't expect prayers to be answered.

 If your church doesn't have faith in God, it's either already dead or dying quickly.